-Ahoy!
-Talk Like a Pirate Day is September 19, and ye need to be sure yer in a Jolly Roger mood.
-Here be 50 common terms any good pirate should know, fer today or any day.
+Your kids love play dress up and probably know how to mutiny, especially when it comes to veggies, so you might as well accept it, at least for one day: Talk Like a Pirate Day is September 19, and ye need to be sure yer in a Jolly Roger mood.
+Here be 51 common pirate sayings any good matey should know, fer today or any day.
 Scroll down fer the list.

 Afeard: Afraid, as in “I am most afeared of crocodiles.”

 Arrrrrr: In certain dialects, pronounced “yarrr” and commonly used to start a sentence and emphasize a pirate was about to say something important.

 Avast: A command to stop, as in “Avast, mateys!
 Let’s weigh anchor here.”